yuvaldori/gigaspaces-wiki-jekyll/xap101adm/web-management-console-starting.markdown

 {% endtabcontent %}
 {% endinittab %}

-To override the default host, you can either use the `org.openspaces.launcher.host` system property (by defining WEBUI_HOST variable), or specify `-host <myhost>` as an argument to the `gs-webui` script.
-Here is an example on how it's done (starting on host 111.22.33.4):
+To bind to specific host, you can either use the `org.openspaces.launcher.bind-address` system property (by defining BIND_ADDRESS variable), or specify `-bind-address<myhost>` as an argument to the `gs-webui` script.
+Default used bind address is 0.0.0.0 .
+Here is an example on how it's done (starting on host 192.100.100.1):

 {% inittab starting-stanalone|top %}
 {% tabcontent Linux %}

 {% highlight console %}
-#Specify host via a command line argument
+#Specify bind address via a command line argument
-./gs-webui.sh -host 111.22.33.4
+./gs-webui.sh -bind-address 192.100.100.1

-#Specify host with a system property
+#Specify bind address with a system property
-export WEBUI_HOST=111.22.33.4
+export BIND_ADDRESS=192.100.100.1
 ./gs-webui.sh
 {% endhighlight %}